selkovjr/dechrom/README.md

 robust.
 But I have achieved some success with an altered version of Daniel's method applied to the images of calibration targets.

-## Lens Distortion Model and Image Remapping
+## Lens distortion model and image remapping

 The subtools that do lens distortion (`find`, `survey`, and `radial`) all apply the same transformation to the input image.
 Expressed in the most general form,